oom-components/page-loader/README.md

 # @oom/page-loader

 Javascript library to load pages using ajax and replace the content in the current page.
-It also can change the title, the url and create beautiful page transitions.
+It also can change the title, the url, css and javascript.
+You can use this library to improve the page load speed and create beautiful page transitions.
 It has the following features:

 * No dependencies
-* Superlight.
-About 200 lines of code (no minified)
+* Superlight
+* It can be used also with forms, not only links.
 * Follows the progressive enhancement strategy: **if javascript fails, the web page keeps working**
 * Built with ES6, so you may need a transpiler for old browser support